hasura/graphql-engine/manual/project/directory-structure/conf/domains.yaml.rst

        conf:
          account: {{ cluster.name }}

-An example configurtaion for a domain without SSL:
+An example configuration for a domain without SSL:

 .. code-block:: yaml